Skip to Content

 4. The evening wear

 Most Irish people keep it pretty casual on a night out.
-If you’re headed to the pub or a restaurant, then jeans and a polo or shirt are fine for men, and jeans or a long skirt with a nice top or jumper are fine for women.
+If you’re headed to one of the many pubs in Ireland or a restaurant, jeans and a polo or shirt work fine for men, while jeans or a long skirt with a nice top or jumper work well for women.

-Now, Ireland has some fantastic fine dining so if you’re planning to treat yourself, make sure to pack something a little more formal.
+That said, Ireland has some excellent fine dining spots, so if you’re planning a splurge, pack something a bit more formal.

 5. The activity-specific clothing